 Important Insurance Info & Disclaimers

 - Participation in these classes is at your own risk.
 Mike will do his best to keep you and your vehicle safe however, OFF-ROAD DRIVING IS AN INHERENTLY DANGEROUS SPORT THAT PRESENTS A SERIOUS RISK OF VEHICLE DAMAGE OR INJURY/DEATH RESULTING.
 In some cases, damage cannot be anticipated, controlled, or avoided.
 Therefor we do not assume any liability of personal injury or property injury from participation in these classes.
-Due to the every present danger associated with off-road travel we cannot guarantee the safety of participants or their vehicles.
+Due to the ever present danger associated with off-road travel we cannot guarantee the safety of participants or their vehicles.

 - Do not being pets with you.
 While this is fine on your own time, pets provide a distraction from the course of instruction which can cause accidents to occur.